TKanX/bio-forge/README.md

 ## Quick Start

 BioForge is currently distributed as a library crate.
-Add it to your `Cargo.toml` and bring the traits and helpers you need into scope.
+Add it to your `Cargo.toml` dependencies:

 ```toml
 [dependencies]